NayanaTara07/Portfolio-Website/README.md

 # Nayana's Portfolio

-This is the repository for [Nayana's personal portfolio website](https://nayanatara07.github.io/Portfolio-Website).
+This is the repository for [Nayana's personal Portfolio Website](https://nayanatara07.github.io/Portfolio-Website).
 The website showcases Nayana's skills, projects, and provides a way to contact her.
 Below is an overview of the website's structure and features.

 ## Table of Contents